philzook58/philzook58.github.io/_posts/2026-05-26-lifting_egraph.md

 It corresponds in an interesting way to the co-De Bruijn style of normalizing and representing lambda terms as described in McBride's Everybody's Got to Be Somewhere <https://arxiv.org/abs/1807.04085> .
 I have not discussed lambdas at all thus far.
 I think the considerations of this post are more elementary and that lambdas/binding forms are a layer to add to this more elementary layer.

 ## Lifting Union Find

+How do we implement a union find that accepts lifted fat eids?

 Because liftings are semantically injective functions, when you union two lifted eids `lift_i(a) = lift_i(b)`, you can peel off the common parts of their liftings and learn `a = b`.